Stop talking shit about broadband speeds, ACCC tells ISPs

 The other four principles are:

-• Information about the performance of promoted applications should be accurate and sufficiently prominent.The six principles are derived from a public consultation conducted by the ACCC on broadband
+• Information about the performance of promoted applications should be accurate and sufficiently prominent.The six principles are derived from a public consultation conducted by the ACCC on broadbandperformance claims.

 • Factors known to affect service performance should be disclosed to consumers.